sotenck/googleFontCrawler/README.md

 # Google Font hosted to local

 Automatic Web crawler for extracting and preparing google fonts for local use.
+This is nessessary due to european data protection law.
+(DSGVO) Downloading and linking all font-files by hand is tidious.
+So I wrote a small python script to automate the process.

+When accessing google fonts over the "fonts.googleapis.com" url, the file is generated shortly after the request.
+Thus a webcrawler is needed to access the font-data at runtime.
 ## Requirments

 - Firefox browser